maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 - extended color definitions.
 Litewind uses colors like primary, secondary, etc., to mantain a consistent appearance across components.
 - a style for the `x-cloak` directive used by Alpine.
 See the Alpine documentation for details on how `x-cloak` works.
 - a dark mode variant (optional)
+- include "Inter" in the default font list (optional)

 ```css
 @import 'tailwindcss';